Board of Trustees

 Our congregation practices the welcoming tradition of hospitality.
 The Hospitality Coordinator and others prepare coffee and set out cookies or other items for the after-service coffee hour on Sunday mornings.

 Our mission is to guide children and youth in a supportive and affirming educational environment in keeping with Unitarian Universalist principles, exposing them to many beliefs and cultures, and encouraging them to discern what is ethical and just in life.
-The Citizen of the World Committee members plan design and evaluate curricula and events for the children’s program.
+The World Explorers Committee members plan, design and evaluate curricula and events for the children’s program.

 South Church Preservation Fund (SCPF) Affiliate Organization

 The SCPF is a separate 501(c)(3) organization for fundraising to support restoration and preservation of the historic Meeting House building and grounds.
-The board of SCPF is comprised of several representatives from the Nantucket UU congregation. learn more about the SCPF on their website.
+The board of SCPF is comprised of several representatives from the Nantucket UU congregation, plus others from the island.
+Learn more about the SCPF on their website.